'Thursday Night Football' prediction, odds: Bills vs. Texans picks from expert on 114-90 run

-'Thursday Night Football' prediction, odds, line: Texans vs. Bills picks by expert on 114-90 run
+'Thursday Night Football' prediction, odds, line, time: Texans vs. Bills picks by expert on 114-90 run

 SportsLine expert R.J.
 White has revealed his picks for the Buffalo Bills vs. Houston Texans in the Week 12 NFL matchup on 'Thursday Night Football'